Chat Interface

 Attachments live for one turn

 Files you drop into the chat are parsed once and made available for the same turn the user sent.
 From the next turn on, the parsed text is gone.
-Skills that need to operate on an attachment across multiple turns (like /ingest-deep) save the file to the vault first, then work against the vault path.
+Workflows that need to operate on an attachment across multiple turns (like a deep ingest) save the file to the vault first, then work against the vault path.

 Context display and condensation